| The Fort I visited the remains of the fort at Portus

 into the clay; they also have the usual tile bonding courses and

-bastions on the corners.
+bastions on the corners .
 Detsicas' plan (above right) has the fort being

-square but it seems to be, in fact, the shape of an irregular pentagon
+square but it seems to be, in fact, the shape of an irregular pentagonenclosing an area of up to 10 acres.
+The Saxon Shore fort developed from

 an earlier base.
+The Port

 The port, I guess, must have been in the area running from the